Axstoria/Axstoria-Software/Docs/testing_policy.md

 ### What to test?

-Every functionnality and features inside the game are concerned by the integration tests and must be done with the utmost care.
+Every functionnality and feature inside the game are concerned by the integration tests and must be done with the utmost care.

 ### Code Coverage